Philcon Panel Participant Biographies

 Mary Spila is not your stereotypical, mild-mannered librarian.
 She is an active member in the Society for Creative Anachronism.
 The spins her own yard, knits, and does tablet weaving.
 She reads everything within visual range.
 Current favorites are mixed genre fiction, History, and anything else that catches her eye.

-Ann is an Assistant Editor at Gathering Storm Magazine, www.gatheringstormmagazine.com.
-Her most recent publishing credits are: a short story in two Clarendon House anthologies; a short story in Curiosities magazine, as well as the story narrated on the Gallery of Curiosities website; a short story on the With Painted Words website, http://withpaintedwords.com/view_submission.php?news_id=1169, a short story in Running Wild Press's Vol I Anthology of Stories; and a poem in the Fall 2015 issue of Space and Time Magazine.
+Her most short stories can be found in Tales from the Canyons of the Damned, two Clarendon House anthologies, Curiosities magazine, Running Wild Press's Vol I Anthology of Stories, With Painted Words, as well as the story narrated on the Gallery of Curiosities website and a poem in the Fall 2015 issue of Space and Time Magazine.
 She is a graduate of the Bram Stoker award-winning author Jonathan Maberry’s short story writing class.
 Ann is a member of the Writers Coffeehouse, and the writing critique group located at Open Book Bookstore in Elkins Park, PA.

 Richard premiered his trilogy of kid spy movies featuring James Blond, Agent Uh-Oh 7, at Philcon, beginning with 1993's LEARNER'S PERMIT TO KILL.
 His horror makeup/special FX workshop "Monsters, Aliens, and Spirit Gum" has been popular both here and at I-Con.
 He and his wife Kathryn run an educational publishing company, and while she is the brains of the outfit, she allowed him to co-author MOVIES AS LITERATURE.
-Among his recent publications are six comic poems and a short story that appeared in ELLERY QUEEN’S MYSTERY MAGAZINE.
+Among his more recent publications are half a dozen comic poems and a short story that appeared in ELLERY QUEEN MYSTERY MAGAZINE.
 Richard has also published the occasional cartoon.
-Oh, and his singing voice has been heard by hundreds of thousands: Howard Stern once played one of his song parodies on the air.
+Oh, and his singing voice has been heard by a few hundred thousand: Howard Stern once played one of his song parodies on the air.

 Jim Stratton is a chameleon.
 By day, he is a mild-mannered government lawyer, and lives with his wife and children in southern Delaware.
 But he's been an avid fan of speculative fiction all his life, and began writing genre fiction 20+ years ago.
 In recent years he's been forging his dark alter ego of genre fiction author through publication of his tales in venues like Nth Degree Ezine and Bigpulp.com; anthologies like Rum & Runestones (2012), Fantastic Futures 13 (2013) and Bad Ass Fairies IV (2014).
 He danced in the light when his stories appeared in 2015 & 2016 in the Nth Degree #24 & 27, a further step in his master plan.
 His final reveal will come with publication of his novel "Loki's Gambit", when he will step into the light of day, triumphant.